 - The law demands I include this fact: in 1987, American Airlines saved $40,000 by putting one less olive into salads served for first-class passengers.

 - Speaking of luxury meals: Lufthansa buys over 10 tons of caviar a year, making it the largest single purchaser of fish-eggs.

 - Boeing 747-8 may be the fastest commercial jet out there, clocking in at around 914km/h.
-Some private jet types as well as such defunct beauties as the Concorde and Tu-144 may be faster, but odds if you ever flying one are slim-to-none.
+Some private jet types, as well as such defunct beauties as the Concorde and Tu-144, may be faster, but odds of you ever flying one are slim-to-none.